acm-projects/Thingathon/README.md

 ## MVP 🏆

-- Allows user to take photo of object in app
+- Allows user to take photo of daily thing in app
-- Uses Yolov7 to identify object
+- Uses YOLOv7 to verify that photo taken contains daily thing
 - Allows user to see others photos of daily thing through Firebase server